congbangitiu/Battleship-Remastered/README.md

 ## Acknowledgments<a name="Acknowledgments">:brain:
 <div style="text-align:justify">

 We would want to express our gratitude to Dr. Tran Thanh Tung for providing us with the chance to participate in this project and apply what we learned in theory into practice.
 This project's learning curve was steep, but it was well worth it for all of us.
 We have learned more about interface technologies to construct a functioning application that interacts with our project.
-Tom, we want to thank you again for all the hard work and expertise that you have put into your teaching.
+Sir, we want to thank you again for all the hard work and expertise that you have put into your teaching.
 We'll make sure that all we've learned doesn't go to waste, and that we can master them better from now on :heart:

 </div>

 <br />